centrahq/api-documentation/user/pages/01.guides/01.basics/06.orderflow/docs.md

 * Incomplete (0)
   This is a selection before it’s checked out.
 It contains the list of selected items, information about language and currency, discounts, plus a list of optional shipping methods.
 * Pending (1)
   This order has been checked out, with payment steps being completed.
 In addition to the incomplete order, it contains information on customer, selected shipping and payment.
+This step can be skipped by enabling the Store option "Autoconfirm Orders".
 * Confirmed (2)
   This order has been manually confirmed in the Centra admin panel.
 Only confirmed orders can have a shipment created for them.
 This step can be skipped by enabling store option “Direct to Shipment”, in which case the checked out order will transfer to status Processing (3) with a shipment created and marked Good-To-Go.
 * Processing (3)